Nidhi-2712003/Microsoft-365-copilot-AI-Coursera/README.md

 - Strengthened presentation storytelling using PowerPoint Copilot.
 - Developed prompt-engineering skills and ethical AI awareness.
 - Enhanced confidence in applying AI tools for business communication and analytics.
+- - Streamlined team collaboration and meeting efficiency using Microsoft Teams Copilot.
+- Optimized email communication and inbox management with Outlook Copilot automation.
+- Built interactive dashboards and data-driven reports using Power BI Copilot for advanced analytics.

 ---